Skip to main content

 Researcher Profile & Identifier Management

-Publishing is a traditional way for researchers and creators to promote and disseminate and their work, and the Internet provides additional means to widen its visibility and availability.
-Researcher profile management describes the means used by creators to manage their online presence.
-Researchers can use this to promote their work, identify new collaborators, and inspire subsequent research or creations.
-Various studies show that using online tools increase views, which may lead to an increased impact of a researcher and his or her work.
+Researchers and creators use publishing to promote and disseminate their work, and the Internet provides additional ways to widen its visibility and availability.
+They can also use researcher profile management to manage their online presence.
+Researchers can create online profiles to promote their work, identify new collaborators, and inspire subsequent scholarship.
+Various studies show that using online tools increase views of work and may lead to an increased impact of a researcher and his or her work.

 The most frequently used means of researcher profile management include the following: